shuafen/learngit/readme.txt

 Git has a mutable index called stage.
 Git tracks chagnes of files.
-Git branch feature is awesome. add some changes to branch.
+Git branch feature is awesome. add some changes to branch dev. add more changes to branch dev.